Seams of Inheritance

 This body of work is made from recognizable innocent looking plush animals - lambs, giraffes, tigers - cut open and surgically reassembled into conjoined hybrids.
 The result is both tender and monstrous: childhood icons turned anatomical curiosities.

-I’m interested in the tension between play and pathology, innocence and mutation.
-Children may still find these figures endearing; adults often see them as grotesque.
+I find the tension between play and pathology, innocence and mutation to be intriguing.
+Despite their curious new appearance, children may often find these figures endearing, as adults often see them as grotesque.
 That split matters.
-This work explores how taste is inherited, how comfort is constructed, and how fear gets embedded in what we give - or withhold from - children.
+This work peals and uncover, how taste may sometimes be handed down and rooted, how comfort is constructed, and how fear of what is unfamiliar and strange gets embedded in what we give - and withhold - from children.

 Each altered toy becomes a small theatre of legacy, disruption, and uneasy continuity.
 The stitches stay visible.
-Wholeness is refused.
-By reshaping these familiar forms, I question what’s considered “natural,” and how what’s passed down can be un-given, re-formed, made strange again.
+Wholeness is refused and the incomplete is elevated.
+By reshaping these familiar forms, I enquire what’s considered “natural,” and how what’s passed down can be reshaped and made strange again.

 Stitched plush toys